 Plastic: Once or twice

 Your soda cans can be recycled an unlimited number of times.
 Yes, you read that right: infinite.
-Aluminum cans are the most valuable recycled item in the United States and have the highest return rate from the time the can is dropped off at a recycle center or picked up by your garbage man.
-Next time you’re thirsty, I highly suggest you grab a cold cruiser in a can — you’ll help the environment and make a little money while you’re at it!
+Aluminum cans are the most valuable recycled item in the United States and have the highest return rate from the time the can is dropped off at a recycling center or picked up by your garbage man.
+Next time you’re thirsty, I highly suggest you grab a cold drink in a can, not a plastic bottle.
+Just be sure to pop it in the recycling bin when you’re done!

 Paper: 5 to 7

 Last but definitely not least is glass.
 So am I harming the environment by using glass as my container of choice?
 Absolutely not!
 Glass, like metal, can be recycled an unlimited number of times.
-Because glass is harder to create from scratch, it is actually more cost-effective to reuse and recycle glass, making it the best item to buy at the store.
+Also, it is more cost-effective to reuse and recycle glass than to create from scratch,

 The only thing you have to watch out for is the type of glass.
-Be sure to ask your local recycle center which types of glass they accept, as different types of glass have different melting points and can’t be recycled together.
-Think of it this way — if you tried melting coconut oil and a piece of chocolate, the chocolate would melt slower and therefore they wouldn’t be done at the same time.
+Be sure to ask your local recycling center which types of glass they accept, as different types of glass have different melting points and can’t be recycled together.
+Think of it this way: if you tried melting coconut oil and a piece of chocolate, the chocolate would melt slower and therefore they wouldn’t be done at the same time.

 All in all, you’re a superhero if you recycle in the first place, especially if you live somewhere without a government-funded program.
-But now that I know metals and glass are the best way to go, I will always choose them first — regardless of access to recycling facilities.
-Comment below if you’re on this adventure with me and let me know how recycling is in your area!
+But now that I know metals and glass containers are the best way to go, I will always choose them first — regardless of access to recycling facilities.